 Crimean human rights defenders remind since the beginning of the occupation of the Autonomous Republic of Crimea and the city of Sevastopol by Russia in February 2014, hundreds of Ukrainian citizens have been subjected to politically motivated criminal prosecutions.
 The persecution has been focused on the following groups particularly: pro-Ukrainian citizens, leaders of the Crimean Tatar people, independent journalists, human rights activists, Jehovah’s Witnesses, and Crimean Muslims.

-According to information from the Mission of the President of Ukraine in the Autonomous Republic of Crimea, Russians have been holding 186 citizens of Ukraine in custody in Ukrainian Crimea and in Russia.
+According to information from the Mission of the President of Ukraine in the Autonomous Republic of Crimea, Russians have been holding 186 citizens of Ukraine in custody in Crimea, Sevastopol, and Russia.

 Significantly, the number of illegally detained persons has increased by at least 1.5 times since February 2022.
 Many of the victims are residents of the newly occupied territories of Ukraine who were abducted or detained by the Russian security forces and then transferred to places of detention in Crimea.